ki4oir/Java-Learning/README.md

 # Java-Learning
-For practising to write Java code
+For me to practice writing Java code